G-EDM/G-RBLevo/documentation.md

 Touch the top bar of the scope to enter the menu and use the navigation arrows to change pages.

+#### Homing ####

+    Homing is not required.
+After boot the machine position will asume to be at the center of each axis.
+    Most of the time homing can be fully ignored.
+Just jog the machine to the start position and rund the file.
+Homing position itself is the tool at the back right position.
+X homes to the right, Y homes backwards and Z homes upwards.

 #### On/Off Switch ####

     The On/Off switch is required.
 If turned to OFF all motion is blocked.
 The navigation arrows are grey.